UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Myriad.md

 ## GPUs

-Myriad has three types of GPU nodes, J, E and F. There are two J-types nodes each with two nVidia Tesla P100s.
+Myriad has three types of GPU nodes, J, E and F. There are two J-type nodes each with two nVidia Tesla P100s.
 There is one F-type and eight E-type nodes, each with two nVidia Tesla V100s.
 The CPUs are slightly different on these two.

 You can request one or two GPUs by adding them as a resource request to your jobscript: